Locomotive survivor?

 Proportionately, the first three rings of the locomotive boiler closely match the vertical example, a comparison made stronger by the locating of the steam dome centrally in the middle boiler ring; this would account for the circular patch.

 Focussing on the front section of the locomotive’s boiler in the drawing and isolating it allows for more careful inspection.
-You’ll notice in the attached diagram that a circle is drawn in the centre of the extracted section.
-This was the connection for the feedwater pipe from the tanks into the boiler.
-This can be seen in historic photos just below the handrail fixing.
+You’ll notice in the attached diagram above that a small circle is drawn in the centre of the extracted section.
+This was the connection for the feedwater pipe from the tanks into the boiler and there was one either side, serving each tank.
+These can be seen in historic photos just below the handrail fixing.

 Taking things a stage further, rotating the section we’re interested in into an upright position, front-down, and swivelling it round 90 degrees so we can see the top, gives us an alternative view of the hole for the steam dome and the fixings on the side of the boiler.
-Comparing this to the surviving structure, the feedwater connections are obvious.
-One either side parallel with the patched steam dome hole.
+Comparing this to the surviving structure, the feedwater connections are obvious, one projecting either side, parallel with the patched steam dome hole.

 A careful look at the modern photo reveals other features.
 Also symmetrically positioned are two rectangular brackets attached to the uppermost ring; these are where the locomotive’s side tanks were secured.
 A metal pin projecting from the boiler side next to the feedwater connection corresponds with the bracket that once supported the handrail along the side of the boiler.

-On one side of the boiler just near this pin is another cylindrical feature.
+On one side of the surviving boiler, just near this pin, is another cylindrical feature.
 I had assumed this was something added later, as most photos of the Beyer Peacock engines have nothing showing in a corresponding location.
 However, other photos show something, but only when the engines are seen from one side.
+The mounting fixed a pipe from the boiler to the smokebox, delivering high pressure steam for the blower.
 This connection, therefore, is a unique signature that further supports the identification of the Hamrun boiler as being the principal section of one of these locomotives.

 Boilers were regularly replaced on all the locomotives.
 They were constantly put under unique stresses caused by the nature of the line and its operation.
 The steep gradients required a constant high pressure to be available in one direction up the line.
 The many frequent stops at short intervals caused steam pressure to rise and fall rapidly in quick succession causing intensive repetitive fatigue of the metal components.

 Engine No.7, bought in 1895, had a new boiler ordered from Britain ten years later in 1905.
 It was fitted the following year along with another replacement for No.8 on its own tenth anniversary.
 Fifteen years later both engines had them replaced again.
-No.9 was overhauled ten years after purchase, but it’s unclear if it too had its boiler renewed.
+No.9 was overhauled ten years after purchase, but it’s unclear if it too had its boiler renewed at the same time.
 Certainly it was replaced entirely in 1918 – another ten year interval.
-The last Beyer Peacock engine, No.10, began duties in 1905 but it’s twenty years in the records before note of a new boiler for it being ordered from the UK.
-A major overhaul might have been expected in 1915, but no specific record exists of what it would have involved.
+The last Beyer Peacock engine, No.10, began duties in 1905 but it’s twenty years in the records before note of a new boiler being ordered from the UK specifically for its use.
+A major overhaul might have been expected in 1915, but no record exists of what it would have involved.

 This probably represents the frequency that complete boiler replacement was required: between ten and fifteen years.
 In total, six new boilers were ordered between 1905 and the closure of the line.
-Others may have been required, but the major overhaul of engines on a ten-yearly basis were otherwise managed by the engineering works.
-That they were capable of major boiler works is testified by the fact that none of the other engines are recorded as requiring new boilers purchased from their original manufacturers.
+Others may have been required, but the major overhauling of engines on around a ten-yearly basis were generally managed by the Hamrun engineering works.
+That they were capable of major boiler works is testified by the fact that none of the earlier engines 1-6 are recorded as requiring new boilers to be purchased from their original manufacturers.

-It’s little surprise that the redundant boilers, at least six in number, were recycled.
+It’s little surprise that the redundant boilers, at least six in number, were recycled in Malta.
 Whether sent for scrap, melted down and cast into new items, or reused closer to their original purpose, they retained value.
-That set up on its end in Hamrun served a new purpose for the railway, possibly re-engineered to supply low-pressure steam for running machines in the workshop or simply as a storage tank.
+That set up on its end in Hamrun served a new purpose for the railway, possibly re-engineered as a storage tank with a new spigot added at the bottom.

 It will take careful measurement of the surviving structure at Hamrun to provide unequivocable proof of its origins.
 Only then can it be compared with the accurate dimensions recorded on the original engineers drawings.
-But, all the evidence considered so far points heavily toward this as being the only major survival of a Malta Railway engine.
+But, all the evidence considered so far points heavily toward this as being the only major survival of a Malta Railway engine, and a unique relic.

 No responses yet